 All internships require a minimum of 40 hours per credit.
-Three semester hours of credit requires a minimum of 120 hours on site.

-Before a student may complete an internship, they must complete our Pre-Employment Training Workshop Series.
+Three semester hours of credit require a minimum of 120 hours on site.
+Before a student may complete an internship, they must complete our Employment Skills Workshop 0 credit course.